square/leakcanary/docs/api/shark/shark/-library-leak/pattern.md

 `val pattern: `[`ReferencePattern`](../-reference-pattern/index.md)

-The pattern that matched one of the references in [leakTrace](leak-trace.md), as provided to a [LibraryLeakReferenceMatcher](../-library-leak-reference-matcher/index.md) instance.
+The pattern that matched one of the references in each of [leakTraces](leak-traces.md), as provided to a [LibraryLeakReferenceMatcher](../-library-leak-reference-matcher/index.md) instance.